RainerEmrich/install-cloud-server/README.md

 # install-cloud-server
 Script collection to setup an 1&amp;1 cloud server with ubuntu 16.04.
-Installing and setting up all required packages for nextcloud.
+Installs and sets up all required packages for nextcloud.
-Finally installing nextcloud.
+Finally installs nextcloud.